bismuthfoundation/WalletServer/README.md

 > A workaround would be to run your bismuth node on an alternate port, and use default 5658 port as the wallet server port.

 # Changelog

+## 0.1.1

+Major refactor to support the websocket server as well.

 ## 0.0.4